Scalar resonance in graviton-graviton scattering at high-energies: the graviball: Introduction

-The resulting $S$-wave PWA has a resonance pole, or {\it graviball}, with vacuum quantum numbers ($J^{PC}=0^{++}$).
-Its pole position $s_P$ (in the Mandelstam variable $s$) has an absolute value below $G^{-1}$ and its resonance effects may peak towards much lower values.
-Besides its theoretical significance, this may open up several phenomenological implications to test quantum gravity at energies lower than the cutoff, like in studies of primordial gravitational waves.
-In particular, in theories with large number of light degrees of freedom~\cite{Dvali:2007wp,Arkani-Hamed:2016rle}, which may also apply for models of large extra dimensions \cite{ArkaniHamed:1998rs,Antoniadis:1998ig,Csaki:2004ay}, the position of the pole becomes $|s_P|\ll G^{-1}$ and its effects may be relevant for scales probed during inflation.
-Furthermore, in these models, the resonance may also modify the gravitational phenomena at scales as low as $\mu m$ (corresponding to a UV cutoff around the TeV scale).
+Our results also imply that in theories with a large number of light degrees of freedom~\cite{Dvali:2007hz,Dvali:2007wp,Arkani-Hamed:2016rle}, which may naturally appear in models of large extra dimensions \cite{ArkaniHamed:1998rs,Antoniadis:1998ig,Csaki:2004ay}, the position of the pole becomes $\ll G^{-1}$ and its effects may be relevant for scales probed during inflation (or even at much lower ones \cite{Dvali:2008fd}).
+This may open up several phenomenological consequences like in studies of primordial gravitational waves or inflation.
+Furthermore, in these models, the resonance may also modify the gravitational phenomena at scales as low as $\mu m$ \cite{ArkaniHamed:1998rs,Dvali:2001gx} (corresponding to a UV cutoff around the TeV scale).

+As a side result, it is also worth stressing that the infrared divergences, associated with massless force carriers like gravitons or photons, affect other processes too (a prominent example is the interference between the strong and Coulomb interactions).
+Therefore, our approach to tackle infrared divergences of QED in partial waves is also called to play an important role in studies based on the unitarization of strong interactions involving charged particles~\cite{Alarcon:2012kn,Guo:2012vv}.